 Visual Aids: Colorful illustrations, clear diagrams

-Visual Aids: Colorful illustrations
+Visual Aids: basic illustrations and notation

 How do we rank products for you?